afishberg/e190/lab05.md

 ### Design Methodology
 Since this assignment requires me to implement novel image processing code, my design process was a lot more exploratory than prior labs.
 Specifically, I followed these step:

 1. Research image processing solutions
-2. Gather the required resources
+2. Gather the required resources (screencaping and editing templates from Unblock Me)
 3. Write a functional implementation (for pixel perfect screenshot)
 4. Expand implementation to a camera (for picture variance)
 5. Output board state as a string